-In order to facilitate PAUSTIF's review and reimbursement of invoices submitted under this claim, the Solicitor requires that project costs be invoiced by the milestone tasks identified in the bid.
-The standard practice of tracking total cumulative costs by milestone will also be required to facilitate invoice review.
+In order to facilitate PAUSTIF's review and reimbursement of invoices submitted under this claim, the Solicitor requires that project costs be invoiced by the Milestone identified in the executed Remediation Agreement.
 Actual milestone payments will occur only after successful and documented completion of the work defined for each milestone.
 The selected consultant will perform only those tasks/milestones that are necessary to reach the Objective identified in this RFB.
 Selected consultant will not perform, invoice, or be reimbursed for any unnecessary work completed under a Milestone.

 Any "new conditions", as defined in Attachment 1, arising during the execution of the SOW for any of the milestones may result in termination of or amendments to the Remediation Agreement.
-All necessary modifications to the executed Remediation Agreement will require the prior written approval of the Solicitor and the PAUSTIF.
+Modifications to the executed Remediation Agreement will require written approval of the Solicitor and the PAUSTIF.
 PADEP approval may also be required.